oktadev/okta-blog/_source/_posts/2021-12-06-spring-data-elasticsearch.md

 type: conversion
 ---

 For sure you have heard about Elasticsearch or the Elastic Stack.
 It seems it started as a search engine based on Lucene, an open-source search engine library built by Shay Banon to index his wife's cooking recipes.
 From the early days, Elasticsearch has gone a long way and evolved into the Elastic Stack, a great suite for taking data from any source, search, analyze and visualize it in near real-time.

-So Elasticsearch is a distributed document store, data is serialized as JSON documents and stored distributed across cluster nodes.
+Elasticsearch is a distributed document store, data is serialized as JSON documents and stored distributed across cluster nodes.
 The _inverted index_ is a data structure that lists every unique word that appears in any document, and also the documents each word appears in.
 This gives support to fast full-text searches, a feature not supported or partially supported by database engines.
 The index is a collection of documents and each document is a collection of fields.
 In turn, each field can be indexed in an optimal data structure, for example, an inverted index for text fields, but a BKD tree for a numeric field.

 How can be Elasticsearch integrated into a Spring Boot Application?
 What are the options for adding Elasticsearch to a Java application?
 This post will give you a quick introduction to Elasticsearch integration options.